-We may acquire additional vessels in the future.
+In March 2015, we acquired a second hand Capesize vessel, and we may acquire additional vessels in the future.
 A delay in the delivery of any of these vessels to us or the failure of the contract counterparty to deliver a vessel at all could cause us to breach our obligations under a related time charter and could adversely affect our earnings, our financial condition and the amount of dividends, if any, that we pay in the future.
 The delivery of these vessels could be delayed or certain events may arise which could result in us not taking delivery of a vessel, such as a total loss of a vessel, a constructive loss of a vessel, or substantial damage to a vessel prior to delivery.
 In addition, the delivery of any of these vessels with substantial defects could have similar consequences.